SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Moving a patient from bed to a wheelchair

-Follow these steps to move a patient from bed to a wheelchair.
-The technique below assumes the patient can stand on at least one leg.
+Follow these steps to move a person from their bed to a wheelchair.
+The technique below assumes the person can stand on at least one leg.

-If the patient cannot use at least one leg, you will need to use a lift to transfer the patient.
+If the person cannot use at least one leg, you will need to use a lift to transfer them.

 Preparation

 Make sure any loose rugs are out of the way to prevent slipping.
-You may want to put non-skid socks or shoes on the patient's feet if the patient needs to step onto a slippery surface.
+You may want to put non-skid socks or shoes on the person's feet if they need to step onto a slippery surface.

 The following steps should be followed: